pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 The printer and later the publisher became the one in charge of what got published thanks to economics.

-<span lang="fr">Journal des Sçavans</span> and Philosophical Transactions
+[Journal des Sçavans]{lang=fr} and Philosophical Transactions

-<cite lang="en-GB">Philosophical Transactions, Giving some <span
+<cite lang="en-GB">Philosophical Transactions, Giving some [Accompt]{.sic} to
-class="sic">Accompt</span> to the of the present Undertakings, Studies, and Labours of the Ingenious in many considerable parts of the World</cite>
+the of the present Undertakings, Studies, and Labours of the Ingenious in many considerable parts of the World</cite>

 <figure id="fig:printing-press" class="img" property="schema:image" resource="#printing_press" typeof="schema:ImageObject">
   <a property="schema:contentUrl" href="printing_press.jpg">